Sydenham, London: Climate

+Source 2: Weather Atlas (percent sunshine and UV Index)CEDA ArchiveTORROTime and Date See Climate of London for additional climate information.

 Trivia

 The Beast of Sydenham of 2005, was a large, panther-like black animal, which had been spotted around the area, and attacked a man.
 The beast was said to be 6 ft in length and 3 ft in height.

 In March 2022, a crested caracara, named Jester, which escaped London Zoo, was spotted in Mayow Park, Sydenham.